iMCD: The spectrum of disease & clinical behaviour - Diagnosis

 iMCD is a rare and devasting disease that can cause multiple organ dysfunction which can lead to death - one in three patients die within 5 years of diagnosis.1,2

-iMCD affects all populations, with diagnosis in patients in an age range of 2 – 80 years.1 There is limited epidemiological data on iMCD.
-In the United States, approximately 540 – 960 new cases of iMCD are diagnosed each year.1
+iMCD affects all populations, with diagnosis in patients in an age range of 2 – 80 years.1 There is limited epidemiological data on iMCD, however in the United States, approximately 540 – 960 new cases of iMCD are diagnosed each year.1

 Patients with iMCD may also have a history of fatigue, abdominal pain, cough/shortness of breath, flu-like fever, fluid accumulation and night sweats.